VeRA: Vector-based Random Matrix Adaptation: Experiments

-Instruction-tuning is a process by which language models are finetuned to follow specific instructions more effectively \citep{ouyang2022training}.
-We demonstrate the efficacy of VeRA in enabling Llama2 7B \citep{touvron2023llama} to follow instructions using only \(1.4\)M trainable parameters, in contrast to \(159.9\)M trainable parameters when employing LoRA with a rank of 64 as proposed by \citet{dettmers2023qlora}.
+Instruction tuning is a process by which language models are finetuned to follow specific instructions more effectively \citep{ouyang2022training}.
+We demonstrate the efficacy of VeRA in enabling Llama \citep{touvron2023llama} and Llama2 \citep{touvron2023llama2} models to follow instructions using only \(1.6\)M and \(2.4\)M trainable parameters, for 7B and 13B variants respectively, in contrast to \(159.9\)M and \(250.3\)M trainable parameters when employing LoRA with a rank of 64 as proposed by \citet{dettmers2023qlora}.

 We perform finetuning using both LoRA and VeRA, by applying both methods on all linear layers except the top one, similarly to \citet{dettmers2023qlora}.
 Additionally, we leverage the quantization techniques from \citet{dettmers2023qlora} to train the model on a single GPU.